View Sondra Paige's Obituary on delmarvanow.com and share memories

 |

-Salisbury - Sondra Judith Paige, of Salisbury, Maryland passed away on Sunday, September 22, 2019 at the age of 87.
-She was born in Bronx, New York.
-She was the wife of the late Arnold Paige.
+Salisbury - Sondra Paige, 87, of Salisbury, died on Sunday, September 22, 2019 peacefully at Salisbury Rehabilitation and Nursing Center.
+Born on September 1, 1932 in Bronx, NY, she was the daughter of Murray Braunstein and Mildred Brown.

-She is survived by her daughter, Fawn S. Nadler of Sarasota, Florida and son, Perry Paige.
-She is also survived by her grandson and wife, Roman A. Katynski and Nicole Katynski of Parrish, Florida; grandson, Jared M. Katynski of Meriden, Connecticut; three great-grandchildren, Roman J., Anthony J. and Nicolas E. Katynski and niece Jennifer Hubbard.
+Sondra, while in her 20's and 30's was a model for Modeling Agencies in Manhattan.
+As a resident of the Eastern Shore since 1974 she quickly came to enjoy crabs to boating.
+Both her and Arnold became known in the Cambridge area as they owned and operated Paige's Medical Pharmacy.
+Sondra and Arnold enjoyed boating for many years.
+They enjoyed many a quiet evening on the Choptank and its tributaries aboard their Catamaran or Trawler named: Psalm 83:18.
+Both Sondra and Arnold contributed their time and concern to the community from everything from the MAC Center to their spiritual activities as Jehovahs Witnesses.
+Their spiritual contributions were most dominant in their life as they helped people to understand the Bibles promise of a peaceful new world on earth free of sickness and death.
+They willingly and happily did this knowing they would someday be out of business as medicine would no longer be needed.

+Sondra is survived by her son, Perry Paige of Reisterstown; and her sister, Joyce Gruber, 80, of Salisbury.